Last Updated: 07/19/2015

 7.)
 Push steel rod into ground and turn on, it spins the tail and wobbles as well.

-Please e-mail me back and let me know what you think of it.
+battery.
+Please e-mail me back and let me know what you think of

 EL-CHEAPO WORKS....
 I took the El-Cheapo out for a test run.
 The roads are finally open and not mud slides anymore so I could get to my hunting area.
 I made two stands with no success.
 On the second stand, a ground squirrel was standing up chirping at me.
 He was about 100 yards out near the El-Cheapo.
 After I concluded that there were going to be no coyote takers, it was time to check the zero on my rifle.
 The scolding ground squirrel confirmed the zero on the old Sako Forester was right on out of a cold clean barrel.
 Off to the third stand.
 Less than 5 minutes into the third stand here comes a coyote.
 I saw him at about 400 yards way down the hill coming through the tall grass.
 He quickly went behind a rise heading my way and I was able to setup in the direction where I thought he would next appear.
 I was using the 16 minute sequence and it was only in the second sound (lmuj1.mp3) when I first saw the coyote.